-7.1.3 Twenty-six exceedances of turbidity and twenty-five exceedances of suspended solids were recorded at Streams A, B, C and fresh water inland marsh.
-Seven exceedances of ammonia nitrogen, twelve exceedances of nitrate nitrogen, five exceedance of nitrite nitrogen, twelve exceedances of total inorganic nitrogen and ten exceedances of chlorophyll a were recorded at downstream of fresh water inland marsh.
+- 7.1.3 Thirty-one exceedances of turbidity and thirty-two exceedances of suspended solids were recorded at Streams A, B, C and fresh water inland marsh. - 7.1.4 Four exceedances of ammonia nitrogen, six exceedances of nitrate nitrogen, one exceedance of nitrite nitrogen, six exceedances of total inorganic nitrogen and four exceedances of chlorophyll a were recorded at downstream of fresh water inland marsh.
+As the concentrations of ammonia nitrogen, nitrate nitrogen and total inorganic nitrogen were gradually decreased than previous reporting month when there was no direct discharge of wastewater from the sewage treatment plant to fresh water inland marsh since early May 2007.
+Main reason is due to the continuous discharge of poor wastewater quality from temporary sewage treatment plant at the contractor's site office.
 All exceedances were considered project-related.